sjkelleyjr/Deadlock/chapters/chapter_11.md

 By the end of the meeting, the engineers had successfully turned a budget cut into a research project.
 Vincent was nodding along to discussions of "value stream mapping" and "outcome-based metrics," lured by his love of planning.

-As they left the conference room, Mack grinned.
+Mack grinned as they walked back to their desks.
 "Well, that was fun."

 Alex nodded.
 "We just turned a budget cut into a paid research project."